couchbase/couchbase-elasticsearch-connector/HOWTO-RELEASE.md

 Make sure you don't have any uncommitted files in your workspace; `git status` should say "nothing to commit, working tree clean".

-## Check for Docker base image updates
+## Check for dependency updates

 Look for a new version of the Docker base image, and update the Dockerfiles if necessary.

+Make sure the Jackson and Netty versions in the build script are up-to-date.

 ### Check test results